axelschein/ecommerce_react/README.md

 # Cupcake Shop

-This is a e-commerce don in react.js.
+This is a React.js e-commerce whit a simple CSS layout.

-CSS simple layout.

 # Components